tessell-cloud/terraform-provider-tessell/docs/resources/db_service.md

 Required:

+- `compute_type` (String) The compute used for creation of the Tessell Service Instance
 - `instance_group_name` (String) Name of the instance group
 - `name` (String) Name of the DB Service Instance
 - `region` (String) DB Service Instance's cloud region